VictoriaShalabaeva/Visit-Moscow/README.md

 - The *Things to do* page:

   - contains an interective google map interface to discover the most popular touristic attractions.
 By clicking on one of the four buttons (*Historic Sites*, *Museums*, *Parks* and *Shopping*), the corresponding marker distribution shows up.
-Further, by clicking on each marcker, the info window with a photo and description appear.
+Further, by clicking on each marker, the info window with a photo and description appears.

 - The *Contact* page: